nbbrd/picocsv/README.md

 Features:
 - reads/writes CSV from/to character streams
-- provides a simple low-level API
+- provides a minimalist low-level API
 - does not interpret content
 - does not correct invalid files
 - follows the [RFC4180](https://tools.ietf.org/html/rfc4180) specification
+- supports custom line separator

 Read example: